Here’s all about the shelf life and storage of almond butter. Learn how long almond butter lasts and when it goes bad.

 You decided to give almond butter a try, but after a couple of uses, you went back to your favorite PB.
-Now you’re ready to get back on the horse and polish off that half-open jar, but you’re not sure if it’s still okay to eat.
+Now you’re ready to finish that half-open jar, but you’re not sure if it’s still okay to eat.
 Does almond butter go bad?

-If that’s what you’re looking for, you’re in the right place.
+If so, you’re in the right place.
 Read on.

 How Long Does Almond Butter Last?

 Unopened almond butter keeps for at least a few months past the printed date.
-Once you open the jar, almond butter lasts about 3 to 5 months if you leave it at room temperature, or between 6 and 9 months if you store it in the fridge.
+After opening, almond butter lasts about 3 to 5 months if you leave it at room temperature, or between 6 and 9 months if you store it in the fridge.
 Homemade almond butter keeps for 2 weeks in the fridge.

 Just like with peanut butter, it’s difficult to tell what’s the shelf life of almond butter.